 One company that makes to the list of top aerospace companies is Rolls Royce.
 They have been working on new airplane engines that could reduce carbon emissions and noise pollution around airports.
-They have also developed new vertical lift technology for fighter jets, removing the need for a long runway and allowing for vertical landing, previously only available for helicopters.
+They have also developed new vertical lift technology for fighter jets, removing the need for a long runway and allowing for a vertical landing, previously only available for helicopters.

 Biggest Aerospace Manufacturers

 While the aforementioned companies are also some of the largest manufacturers in the aerospace industry, there are plenty of others to add to the list.

 United Technologies is often listed as the 3rd biggest manufacturer of aerospace technology.
 Their aerospace manufacturing company, Pratt & Whitney, has been influencing the field of air flight since 1925.
 They design and manufacture military and commercial plane engines, and their engines are used on 25% of all commercial flights in the world.

 Northrop Grumman is another prolific company that focuses on security and defense technology.
 They do many things both in and out of aerospace, but they mainly focus on aircraft protection technology and services for both commercial and military air travel.
 They have also been developing aircraft for the manned flight for about 90 years.